 Hotels in Belarus vary wildly.
 You can find high-end international hotels and dodgy Soviet-era hotels.
 Most hotels are on the pricey side.
 Apartments are your best budget option for Minsk, there are loads of them and the standard is generally pretty good.
 Read my full Minsk neighbourhood guide before you book.

 4. Hungary – Debrecen & Pecs

 Hungary is one of the cheapest countries in Europe thanks to many low-cost airline options, budget set menu lunches, ridiculously cheap alcohol and an abundance of budget Airbnbs.
-You can take your pick of cheap cities in Hungary but I recommend Szeged and Pecs for stunning architecture and old towns, and Gyor and Debrecen for offbeat character and low prices.
+You can take your pick of cheap cities in Hungary and enjoy these free things to do in Budapest, but in general, I recommend Szeged and Pecs for stunning architecture and old towns, and Gyor and Debrecen for offbeat character and low prices.

 Budapest is definitely cheap too, especially if you’re looking for nightlife, but it’s not on the same level as the smaller cities.
 I’d recommend getting a cheap flight to Budapest and then getting the train to another city, although Wizz Air flies directly to Debrecen if you’d like to go there.

 A bit of reading to help you choose where to go:

 - Debrecen: Venturing into Eastern Hungary